Course Content and Outcome Guide for AVS 115

 Intended Outcomes for the course

-1. Qualify to apply for and take the FAA Private Pilot practical test.
+a.
+Qualify to take the FAA Helicopter Private Pilot knowledge and practical tests;

-2. Take responsibility as Pilot In Command to competently perform preflight duties and all other procedures necessary for the safe conduct of a flight
+b.
+Take responsibility as Pilot In Command to competently perform pre-flight duties and all other procedures necessary for the safe conduct of a flight as a Private Pilot;

 Outcome Assessment Strategies